Rachanastasia/base-css-2.0/README.md

 ## What does it do?

+- makes color, spacer, and font-size variables

 - sets up main, section, header, and footer as flexboxes

-- sets up page white page with accent-color header, footer, buttons, and black text.
-All colors are set in variables.
+- sets up page white page with accent-color header, footer, buttons, and black text

-- adds padding to specific elements based on variables
+- adds padding to containers and paragraphs

-- sizes, colors, and focuses buttons
+- reformats buttons

+- sets up basic media queries

 - formats form elements, including making divs inside forms into rows

-- sets up basic media queries

 ## How to use